mrc-ide/boostr/README.md

 <!-- badges: end -->

-This is a generic implementation of a combined vaccine and vaccine efficacy modelling frame work first proposed in [White et al (2015)](https://www.thelancet.com/journals/laninf/article/PIIS1473-3099(15)00239-X/fulltext).
+This is a generic implementation of a combined vaccine and vaccine efficacy modelling framework first proposed in [White et al (2015)](https://www.thelancet.com/journals/laninf/article/PIIS1473-3099(15)00239-X/fulltext).
 Please cite this work if you use this vaccine model.